SrijanBadhya/Debsoc/Running the PES Debsoc.md

 1. Explaining the 3 motions.
 Teams are clueless about a lot of debate words.
 Giving them extra information helps alleviate how lost they feel.
 2. Keeping motion ranking even if it's a half BP.
 Motion ranking is quite useful because it gives people the illusion of agency.
 If a debate turns out difficult, they still 'chose' it themselves.
+3. Doing like 3 minutes of case prep with each team if you feel like it, asking nuanced questions to stimulate their thoughts.